-This peer-reviewed book series has as its focus the authors and the Latin and vernacular literatures of the Middle Ages and Renaissance (ca. 6th through 16th centuries), including those less common literatures that arose within the European cultural sphere.
+This book series focusses on the authors, the Latin, and vernacular literatures of the Middle Ages and Renaissance (ca. 6th through 16th centuries), including those less common literatures that arose within the European cultural sphere.
 Volumes include original scholarly monographs, article collections, as well as editions of primary sources, and translations.
 All methodological approaches—including interdisciplinary ones—are welcome.

-Princeton University Keith Busby, Douglas Kelly Professor of Medieval French,
+Keith Busby, Douglas Kelly Professor of Medieval French, University of Wisconsin-Madison

 Jason Harris, Director of the Centre for Neo-Latin Studies, University College Cork